Friends: The Reunion drags in spots, but is mostly a poignant homecoming

 Source: www.pushsquare.com

 Review: At almost two hours, the special is longer than it needs to be.
-But hard-core fans will find lots to love about hanging out with these pals again.
+But hard-core fans of the sitcom will find lots to love about hanging out with these pals again.

 More in www.cnet.com